metachris/ethereum-go-experiments/README.md

 Maybe, low impact

+* Low-API-call mode (disable receipts, unnecessary SC lookups)
 * Option to only see events from 1 SC.
-* Low-API-call mode (disable receipts, unnecessary SC lookups)
+* Refactor top addresses - don't keep all addresses around but rather collect top addresses on the fly

 Questions